drycc/workflow/README.md

 # Drycc workflow

-**Drycc Workflow** is an open source Platform as a Service (PaaS) that adds a developer-friendly layer to any [Kubernetes][k8s-home] cluster, making it easy to deploy and manage applications.
+**Drycc Workflow** is an open source Container as a Service (CaaS) that adds a developer-friendly layer to any [Kubernetes][k8s-home] cluster, making it easy to deploy and manage applications.

 To **get started** with **Drycc Workflow** please read the [Quick Start Guide](https://drycc.cc/quickstart/).